 Even if you’re not too familiar with Photoshop the screencast should have been easy enough to follow so that you can use the same technique on your own photos.
 If you get stuck or have questions feel free to ping me on Twitter.

 Need Some iPhone Mockups Right Now?

 If you don't have a DSLR camera or the desire to shoot your own, don’t worry.
-I have $60 worth of photos on my resources page that you can use for free.
+I have an entire collection of iPhone, iPad, and Mac Mock-ups available.
 All the shots are retouched with smart layers in place so you can literally download, open in Photoshop and drop in your app screenshot.

 If you’ve got any questions or have used one of my iPhone mockups when marketing your app I’d love to hear from you.
 You can find me on twitter at @dancounsell.